arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 In this blog post I focus on a few practices related to the technical side of things.
 Like setup and what to think about when choosing tools and processes for a project.
 Each practice has a link or two in the end to resources with more information.

-Let’s start out with the most important file in a project.

 ## The README file

+Let’s start out with the most important file in any project.

 A project must have a README file in its root directory.
 It contains information on the project and how get started with it.
 A new team member should easily get a understanding of what this project is and how to get started working with it from reading this file.